kneerose-cyber/devops/kubernetes/kubernetes_componenets.md

            mail.mycomapny.com/sent -> set-svc:80
            mail.mycomapny.com/     -> mail-svc:80

-           need to put paths in kind: Ingress  (define rule in ingress resouce yaml)
+           need to put paths in kind: Ingress  (define rule in ingress resource yaml)

 * ingres resource ->
-             single service (LB) -> no rules just one like -> mail-svc -> pod Name-based virtual hosting -using hostname - multiple host using one IP using rules: using paths like /inbox or /sent etc and different port
+             single service (LB) -> no rules just one like -> mail-svc -> pod Name-based virtual hosting -using hostname - multiple hosts using one IP using rules: using paths like /inbox or /sent etc and different port

 *   Storage